kelevnor/Splash-Assessment/README.md

 # Splash-AssessmentApplication built for Assessment with Splash.
 The application consumes an api and shows a list of messages to the user.
-The user can navigate through the messages icon in the actionbar.
-The user can preview each message.
+User can navigate through the messages icon in the actionbar.
+User can preview each message.